Exclusive: U.S. warns Russia, China of U.N. isolation if Iran arms ban extension blocked

 Such a move would kill the nuclear deal, touted by the United States and others in 2015 as a way to suspend Tehran’s suspected drive to develop nuclear weapons, and diplomats say Washington would face a tough battle in the council.

-The United States argues it can trigger the sanctions because a Security Council resolution enshrining the 2015 nuclear deal still names Washington as a participant.
+The United States argues it can trigger the sanctions because a U.N. resolution enshrining the 2015 nuclear deal still names Washington as a participant.

 Iran has breached parts of the nuclear deal in response to the U.S. withdrawal and Washington’s reimposition of sanctions.